kraftl-UL/supML/README.md

-## 3 Modelling
+## 3 Modeling

-After having analyzed the data, we then continue with the actual modelling.
+After having analyzed the data, we then continue with the actual modeling.
-We tested a multi-linear model, lasso and ridge regression, bagging and a random forrest model.
+We tested a multi-linear model, lasso and ridge regression, bagging and a random forest model.

 ### Multi-linear Model